dominique-unruh/qrhl-tool/index.md

 Qrhl-tool is an interactive theorem prover for qRHL (quantum relational Hoare logic), specifically for quantum and post-quantum security proofs.

-See the literature section for pointers for more in-depth explanations
+See the literature and documentation listed below for in-depth explanations.

 ![Screenshot of qrhl-tool](screenshot.png)